ibm-cloud-docs/cis/firewall-rule.md

 ## Creating a firewall rule
 {: #create-firewall-rule}

-Take the following steps to configure a basic firewall rule:
+Follow these steps to configure a basic firewall rule:

 1. Navigate to **Security > Firewall Rules**.
 2. Click **Create Firewall Rule**.